-There are some very good anger management help techniques available and it may be very tempting to jump right into them.
-I would encourage you to spend some time on the following steps first.
+There are some very good anger management help techniques available and it may be tempting to jump right into them.
+I would encourage you to spend time on the following steps first before proceeding to the techniques.
 If you do, you will have already taken a giant step toward healing your anger issue.
 And you will get better results with the other strategies as well.

 The first step in healing anger is developing awareness.

 Awareness is at the foundation of anger management help.
 Being a keen observer of yourself and knowing how to deal with anger is a set of skills that will help you master your emotions instead of the other way around.
 When you are aware of your patterns, you can take control of them instead of letting them control you.
 With awareness of your thoughts and feelings, you will be able to disarm your triggers and interrupt the default cycle when angry feelings arise, which they will.

 Tip: Write your observations down in a journal as part of your ongoing learning experience.

 Accept that feeling anger is a natural emotional response to events that push your buttons or disturb you.
 It is a signal that you consider something said or done a wrongdoing that needs rectifying.
 Perhaps your boundaries have been violated or you see someone else being wronged in some way.
 It does not register as okay to ignore it or let it go.
 This is healthy anger.
 Some call it righteous anger.
 It's what you do in response to feeling upset or full of rage that determines if you are expressing your emotions in a healthy way or you are going "over the top".

 Approach this step with awareness and self-acceptance.
 Notice how you feel, think and behave without judging yourself or trying to change anything.